Harald-U/istio-handson/workshop/exercise5.md

 ## Fault Injection

 Istio allows to inject faults to test the resiliency of your application.
+Resiliency is part of the Cloud Native Starter and you can read about it [here](http://heidloff.net/article/resiliency-microservice-microprofile-java-istio).

 Again a VirtualService definition is used, this time for the Authors service: